Regular propagators of bilinear quantum systems: Well-posedness and continuity for BV controls

 where the scalar control $u$ is to be chosen in a set of real functions.

-Given an initial data $\psi(0)=\psi_0 \in \Hc$, there is no reason for the system~\eqref{eq:main} to be well-posed.
-Indeed even the definition of $A+B$ is not obvious when $A$ and $B$ are unbounded.
-To this effect it is usually assumed that the operators $A$ and $B$ satisfy the following condition. \begin{definition} $B$ is said \emph{relatively bounded} with respect to $A$, or $A$-bounded, if $D(A) \subset D(B)$ and there exist $a, b>0$ such that for every $\psi$ in $D(A)$, $\|B \psi \|\leq a \|A \psi\| +b \|\psi \|$. \end{definition} It is well-known that if $A$ is skew-adjoint and $B$ skew-symmetric, from Kato--Rellich theorem, (see for example~\cite[Theorem X.12]{reed-simon-2}), if $B$ is relatively bounded with respect to $A$, then for every real constant $u$ such that $|u| < 1/a$, $A+uB$ is skew-adjoint with domain $D(A)$ and generates a group of unitary operators.
-The system~\eqref{eq:main} is then well-posed for every initial condition\footnote{In the skew-adjoint case the norm of the solutions of \eqref{eq:main} is conserved.}.
-From~\cite[Corollary of theorem X.50]{reed-simon-2}, these can be extended to the dissipative case when $A$ is maximal dissipative, $B$ dissipative and $u$ non-negative.
+In general, given an initial data $\psi(0)=\psi_0 \in \Hc$, the solution of system~\eqref{eq:main} may not be well-defined.
+Indeed, even the definition of $A+B$ is not obvious when $A$ and $B$ are unbounded.
+To this aim it is usually assumed that the operators $A$ and $B$ satisfy the following condition. \begin{definition} Let $(A,B)$ be a couple of operators acting on $\Hc$.
+Then $B$ is said \emph{relatively bounded} with respect to $A$, or $A$-bounded, if $D(A) \subset D(B)$ and there exist $a, b>0$ such that for every $\psi$ in $D(A)$, $\|B \psi \|\leq a \|A \psi\| +b \|\psi \|$. \end{definition} It is well-known that if $A$ is skew-adjoint and $B$ skew-symmetric, from Kato--Rellich Theorem, (see for example~\cite[Theorem X.12]{reed-simon-2}), if $B$ is relatively bounded with respect to $A$, then for every real constant $u$ such that $|u| < 1/a$ (with $a$ from Definition~\ref{Def:KatoRellich}), $A+uB$ is skew-adjoint with domain $D(A)$ and generates a group of unitary operators.
+System~\eqref{eq:main} is then well-posed for every initial condition.
+From~\cite[Corollary to Theorem X.50]{reed-simon-2}, $A+uB$ is maximal dissipative with domain $D(A)$ and generates a contraction semigroup when $A$ is maximal dissipative, $B$ is dissipative, $B$ is $A$-bounded and $0\leq u < 1/a$ (again $a$ is from Definition~\ref{Def:KatoRellich}).

-In most of the examples considered in Section~\ref{sec:example}, we consider the skew-adjoint case and $a$ is arbitrary small, so that we can define the solutions of~\eqref{eq:main} for every piecewise constant control $u$ with real values.
+In most of the examples presented in Section~\ref{sec:example} below, we consider the skew-adjoint case and $a$ arbitrary small, so that we can define the solutions of~\eqref{eq:main} for every piecewise constant control $u$ with real values.

-In the general cases, we will refer to the following assumptions. \begin{assumption} $(A,B,K)$ is a triple with $A$ is a maximal dissipative operator on $\Hc$, $B$ an operator on $\Hc$ with $D(A)\subset D(B)$, and $K$ a real interval containing $0$ is such that for any $u\in K$, $A+uB$ is a maximal dissipative operator on $\Hc$ with domain $D(A)$. \end{assumption}
+In the general case, we will refer to the following assumptions. \begin{assumption} $(A,B,K)$ is a triple where $A$ is a maximal dissipative operator on $\Hc$, $B$ is an operator on $\Hc$ with $D(A)\subset D(B)$, and $K$ a real interval containing $0$, such that for any $u\in K$, $A+uB$ is a maximal dissipative operator on $\Hc$ with domain $D(A)$. \end{assumption}